Oliveira wins rain-hit Thai MotoGP as title race tightens again

 At lap eight, race officials brought out the red flag.

-Moves to restart with a five-lap dash were delayed with a second red flag as rain bucketed down on some parts of the track.
+Moves to restart with a five-lap dash were delayed with a second red flag as rain bucketed down.

-Race officials were forced to cancel the restart and allocate half points because two-thirds of the race distance wasn't reached -- Italy's Tony Arbolino was awarded the event ahead of Czech Filip Salac and Spanish rider Aron Canet.
+Race officials were forced to cancel the restart and allocate half points because two-thirds of the race distance wasn't reached -- Italy's Tony Arbolino was awarded the event.

 Italian rider Dennis Foggia, on a Honda, won the Moto3 race from pole position -- his fourth race win of the season.

-MotoGP moves to Australia's Phillip Island in mid-October before heading to Malaysia and wrapping up in Valencia, Spain.
+MotoGP next moves to Australia's Phillip Island before heading to Malaysia and wrapping up in Valencia, Spain.

 © 2022 AFP